 - A) The Office of the Controller shall consist of: - 1) Controller - 2) Assistant Controller - 3) Three (3) Senior Business Analysts - 4) Six (6) Business Analysts - 5) One (1) Communications and Marketing Director - B) The Office of the Controller shall: - 1) Conduct a yearly evaluation of all A.S.
-Units, Boards, and Commissions. - 2) Recommend and implement actions to increase the profitability, sustainability, and higher quality of service to students of A.S.
+Units, Boards, and Commissions. - Recommend and implement actions to increase the profitability, sustainability, and higher quality of service to students of A.S.
 Units. - 3) Implement new units across campus which meet the following criteria: sustainability, profitability, high quality of service to students. - 4) Serve as an independent fiscal authority within A.S. to ensure the fair, safe, ethical, and most efficient use of all student fees employed throughout the association. - 5) Serve as a formal recommending body to Senate for all business and fiscal affairs. - 6) Conduct oversight over all A.S.
 Business Units - 7) Create and manage actionable strategies for all A.S.
-Business Units aimed at increasing the profitability, sustainability, and quality of service to students. - 8) Improve and maintain networking between A.S.
-Business Units and the rest of the Associated Students. - C) The Controller: - 1) Shall hold weekly meeting with the Office of the Controller. - 2) Shall direct and manage all the work and projects done in the Office of the Controller. - 3) Is an Ex-Officio Member of all A.S.
+Business Units aimed at increasing the profitability, sustainability, and quality of service to students.

+8) Improve and maintain networking between A.S.
+Business Units and the rest of the Associated Students.

+C) The Controller:

+- 1) Shall hold weekly meeting with the Office of the Controller. - 2) Shall direct and manage all the work and projects done in the Office of the Controller. - 3) Is an Ex-Officio Member of all A.S.
 Legislative bodies and Units. - 4) Is authorized to request any information from any Board, Committee, Unit, Office, pertaining to the maintenance of sound business and fiscal practices.
-The Board, Committee, Unit, Office, shall submit the requested information within ten (10) days of the request.
+The Board, Committee, Unit, Office, shall submit the requested information within ten (10) days of the request. - 5) Shall be in the Executive Office as the liaison to A.S.
+Units. - 6) Shall hold at least three (3) weekly office hours - 7) Shall meet once a quarter (at least) with all Business Manager to discuss current business plans, profitability, areas for potential growth, and any other relevant business related topics. - 8) Attend all business manager staff meetings. - 9) Be highly involved in the development of each Business Unit's long-term plan - 10) Advise Senate on all policies of all A.S.
+Business Units - 11) Assist the units in the formation of the annual budget - 12) Shall sit on the President's Cabinet.